 Of the above formulations, the most important to us will be the idea that we want to locate rational points (in the algebraically closed case) on finite type schemes over a field.
 There is a common strategy to all our proofs that runs so:

 Let be the given finite type scheme on which we want find a point with values in an algebraic closure.
 The idea then is to find a that receives a finite map with a rational point in the image.
 Usually, will be some well understood variety like affine space or some open subset of it.

 Given such a map, we simply take a rational point on the base and base change to it.
 This will be finite over and hence it’s closed points will be finite field extensions of which will also simultaneously be a point of .
 This point on is what we were looking for all along!

 One of the standard ways to prove the theorem is to use something called Noether Normalization, whose proof is also often couched in commutative algebra.
 I will give a geometric interpretation of the proof here and use it to quickly prove the Nullstellensatz.

 Theorem 2 [Noether Normalization]: Let be finitely generated ring over the field and let be the corresponding scheme.
 Then, there is a finite, surjective map .
 Note that this forces .

 Proof: We can embed in some (essentially, pick generators for ).
 Embed further into in the standard way and let be the projective closure of .

 We can assume that is not all of since otherwise take and to be the embedding map.
 Therefore, is not all of and we can find a rational point at infinity that is not on .
-(Recall that we assumed to be an infinite field).
+(Exercise!
+Hint: One way is to homogenize the explicit defining equations of ).
 Similarly, we can find a rational hyperplane (ie, defined over ) in .

 Project to through .
 The map is proper and hence has closed image.
 Since was chosen to be at infinity, this restricts to a map .
 If the map is surjective, take to be , otherwise inductively continue the process till it is surjective.